Foodpanda: Controversies

+Political controversies

 In August 2020, Thai pro-democracy protesters launched a boycott against Foodpanda after it was identified as an advertiser on Nation TV, a pro-establishment mouthpiece.
 The boycott forced the company to suspend all of its advertisements on the channel amid concerns for its reputation.

 In July 2021, the company suffered another widespread boycott in Thailand after it tweeted that it would dismiss one of its drivers who was seen at the place where a royal portrait was set on fire during a pro-democracy protest on 18 July, saying his act breached its policy against "terrorism".
 It was reported that around two million users in Thailand deleted their accounts on the Foodpanda application overnight.
 Many restaurants also joined the boycott, announcing their withdrawal from their partnerships with Foodpanda.
 The company later apologised, stating that it supports free speech and would not dismiss the driver.

+Poor business practices allegations

+In October 2021, the company faced backlash in Malaysia after several vendors alleged that it was charging excessively high commission rates along with hidden fees.
+The controversy escalated when more than 70 screenshots of Facebook posts and vendor invoices surfaced, showing claims that these hidden fees left some sellers with zero profit.
+As a result, several vendors chose to terminate their accounts with the service.

 In July 2021, the company experienced protests in the Philippines over alleged unfair wage policies for its riders.
 Shortly before the protests started, at least 30 of its riders were reportedly suspended for 10 years.
 The company apologised for the suspensions, claiming that the occurrence was caused by technical glitches in the riders' software.

-In October 2021, the company in Malaysia received backlash after several of its vendors claimed that the service charges them excessively high commission rates as well as other hidden fees.
-Some vendors terminated their accounts with the service after a revelation of more than 70 screenshots of Facebook posts and pictures of invoices from Foodpanda vendors who claimed that they were being charged a hidden fee which resulted in a zero return on sales.
+Workplace abuse allegations

 In November 2021, some Foodpanda workers in Hong Kong went on strike, denouncing exaggerated monthly income promises and other problems.